podemos-info/census/docs/api-payments.md

 `name`                |  string   | Payment method human name `type`                |  string   | Payment method type: `PaymentMethods::DirectDebit` or `PaymentMethods::CreditCard`
-`status`              |  string   | Payment method status: `incomplete`, `active` or `inactive`
+`status`              |  string   | Payment method status: `incomplete`, `active` or `inactive` `verified?`           |  boolean  | Was the payment method successfuly used before?

 * When there is no payment method for the given `id`, server response will be `:not_found` (HTTP 404) and an empty JSON.